-2. L. A. COLORS Ultimate Hold Super Nail Glue
+2. L. A. COLORS Rapid Dry Super Nail Glue

-If you're looking for a great alternative to superglue, this is a good choice -- but keep in mind that it may not be as effective as the glues made specifically for artificial nails (though we think it comes pretty close).
+If you're looking for a great alternative to super glue, this is a good choice -- but keep in mind that it may not be as effective as the glues made specifically for artificial nails (though I think it comes pretty close).

-Kiss Powerflex Max Speed Nail Glue is a great product and it works very well.
+Kiss Maximum Speed Nail Glue is a great product and it works very well.
 It's just hard to find in stores.
-You can buy it on Amazon, but you will have to pay shipping.
+You can buy it on Amazon, but it'll cost more.
 This stuff dries and lasts fast!
 It’s pretty pricey compared to other glues sold at the drug store, but it's definitely worth the money!

 Of the three glue brands, my favorite is L.A.
 COLORS!
 It's thin and doesn't ruin your nails.
 While each of these glues are different, they're all useful in different ways.

 Hopefully, you now have a better idea of the different options available to you when purchasing a glue for your nails.
 Overall, I think that the best choice depends on what exactly you need from a glue.
 If you're looking for something quick and painless, then go with Kiss Maximum Speed Nail Glue.
 If you're more concerned about practicality, effectiveness, and results, then Nailene Ultra Quick Nail Glue is right up your alley (pun intended).
 Finally, if appearance is your main priority (which it can be with these nails!), then L. A. COLORS Rapid Dry Super Nail Glue is the way to go—but make sure it's subtle enough that no one notices!